setu-comp-sci-2026/programming/topic-99-misc-topics-not-for-students/unit-03b-more-functions/talk-1-modules/a-modules.md

 ---
 Modules and Imports

-using library modules · import vs from-import · writing your own module · the same-folder rule
+using library modules · importing, writing modules